dhagmann/deliberation-assets/projects/volvovsky_reputation/README.md

-# Text for Buyer training video
+# Text for Collector training video

 # Text for Agent training video